novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

 We've also discussed optimization, user experience, and security best practices we can implement in your real-time app.

-To get started with Novu, [create a free account](https://dashboard.novu.co/auth/signup/?utm_campaign=real-time-notification) and join our developer community for expert support and guidance.
+To start with Novu, [create a free account](https://dashboard.novu.co/auth/signup/?utm_campaign=real-time-notification) and join our developer community for expert support and guidance.

 ---